-Nevertheless, Table 13, presented previously, shows that about 6,000 AFY will be banked regionally by the water suppliers, including BCVWD, between now and 2025, i.e. about 45,000 AF of additional water is projected to be in storage than the current 106,000 AF.
-(See Table 13 presented previously).
+Nevertheless, Table 6-9, presented previously, shows that about 6,000 AFY will be banked regionally by the water suppliers, including BCVWD, between now and 2025, i.e. about 45,000 AF of additional water is projected to be in storage than the current 106,000 AF.
+(See Table 6-9 presented previously).
 This would result in over 151,000 AF banked in regional storage.
 This storage could possibly be used to meet short term demands.

-7.12 Contingency Plan
+7.12 CONTINGENCY PLAN

-Once DCP and Sites Reservoir are operational there will be adequate water supply to meet the SGPWA imported water demands beyond 2040; just how long will depend on the rate of growth.
-It is recognized that there is some risk that DCP and Sites will be delayed or perhaps further reduced in size and capacity, but as these projects go through the design and permitting process over the next 5 years or so, there will be time to assess the risk.
+Once DCP and Sites Reservoir are operational, there will be adequate water supply to meet the SGPWA demands beyond 2040; just how long will depend on the rate of growth.
+It is recognized that there is some risk that DCP and Sites Reservoir will be delayed or perhaps reduced in size and capacity.
+But as these projects go through the design and permitting process over the next 5 years or so, there will be time to assess the risk.
 SGPWA can take action to supplement their existing supply with short-term exchanges and transfers from other agencies.
 If it is evident that DCP and/or Sites Reservoir will not move forward, the short-term exchanges and transfers can be converted to long-term transfers.
-Table 16 and Figure 5 assume the AVEK-Nickel Water Agreement will be extended for another 20 years to 2057 as allowed in the existing agreement.
-Another option is participating with other local agencies in other water resource projects such as groundwater, brackish water, or ever sea water desalination projects with water exchanges.
+An option is to extend the AVEK-Nickel Water Agreement for another 20 years to 2057 as allowed in the existing agreement.
+Another option is participating with other local agencies in other water resource projects such as groundwater, brackish water, or even sea water desalination projects with water exchanges.